SteviRoy/SocialScape/README.md

 ## Installation

-Make sure you have MongoDB installed on your machine.Clone this repository and navigate to the project directory.Run npm i in the project directory to install all necessary dependencies.Set up the environment by creating a .env file in the root folder with the following content:
+Make sure you have MongoDB installed on your machine.
+Clone this repository and navigate to the project directory.
+Run `npm i` in the project directory to install all necessary dependencies.

 ## Usage

-To start the server, run node server.js in the project directory.Use a tool like Insomnia or Postman to test the API routes.node utils/seedDatabase.js
+To start the server, run `node server.js` in the project directory.
+Then run `node utils/seedDatabase.js`.
+Use a tool like Insomnia or Postman to test the API routes.

+## API Routes
+The API provides the following routes:

++ User Routes:
+  + Get all users
+  + Get a single user by _id
+  + Create a new user
+  + Update a user by _id
+  + Delete a user by _id
+  + Add a friend to a user's friend list
+  + Remove a friend from a user's friend list

++ Thought Routes:
+  + Get all thoughts
+  + Get a single thought by _id
+  + Create a new thought
+  + Update a thought by _id
+  + Delete a thought by _id
+  + Create a reaction for a thought
+  + Delete a reaction by reactionId

 ## Contributions